aliciamchen/code-switching/README.md

         - Collected Dec 18 2024
     - `varied_audience`: participants choose between earlier and later labels, to an audience of varied audience composition
         - Preregistered and collected Jan 14 2025
-- `experiments/1pp-interactive`: first-party interactive experiments
-    - `prod-comp`: production then comprehension experiment, where participants first play the reference game then produce labels to in-group or out-group
-    -

 ## Python stuff